I n d i a n C l a s s i c a l

 If you have ever listened to The Concert for Bangladesh by George Harrison and Friends you have already heard Ravi Shankar and Ali Akbar Khan, as "Bangla Dhun", which is the first cut on the album after the introduction, features them playing together.

-Regardless of whether you are familiar with Hindustani music, below are some recommend recordings for your enjoyment:
+Regardless of whether you are familiar with Hindustani music, below are some recommended recordings for your enjoyment:

-CD-AAK-AMMP-9405.JPGAli Akbar Khan-Signature Series/Vol.4 CD-AMMP 9405Duets with Nikhil Banerjee, sitar.
+Ali Akbar KhanSignature Series Vol. 4 CD-AMMP 9405Duets with Nikhil Banerjee, sitar.
 Manj Khammaj and Misra Mand